-4 Single-sensor cameras
+4 Fisheye cameras

-A single-sensor camera has one wide-angle lens that provides a 360° circular "fisheye" view of the surveillance area.
+A fisheye camera is a single-sensor camera that has one wide-angle lens and provides a 360° circular "fisheye" view of the surveillance area.
 The camera is small, discreet, affordable, and easy to place, either on a ceiling or on a wall.
-When mounted on a ceiling, it can provide an overview of an entire room, effectively eliminating any blind spots in, for example, a small retail store.
-When instead mounted on a wall, the camera can give a valuable overview at a viewing angle that is better suitable for seeing people's faces.
+When mounted on a ceiling, it can provide an overview of an entire room, effectively eliminating any blind spots, for example, in a small retail store.
+When mounted on a wall, the camera can give a valuable overview at a viewing angle that is better suited for seeing people's faces.

 Circular views from single-sensor cameras.

-A ceiling-mounted camera provides a complete overview of the whole room (left).
-A wall-mounted camera provides an overview at an angle suitable for seeing people's faces (right).
+- 1 Left: a ceiling-mounted camera provides a complete overview of the whole room. - 2 Right: a wall-mounted camera provides an overview at an angle suitable for seeing people's faces.

-The circular view can easily be transformed, or dewarped, into various views adapted to the scene, for example, panoramic view, double panoramic view, and quad-view, which simulates four different cameras.
+The circular view can easily be transformed or dewarped into various views adapted to the scene, for example, panoramic view, double panoramic view, and quad-view, which simulates four different cameras.

 The circular view provides a complete overview where movements within the area are easy to follow.
 Dewarped views, on the other hand, may look more natural and be more suitable in many scenarios.
-A dewarped view also does not exhibit the barrel distortion of the circular view.
+Also, a dewarped view does not exhibit the barrel distortion of the circular view.